grodansparadis/vscp-classes/generated/vscp-events/class1.configure.md

 ----

-## Type=31 (0x1F) - Set default mode :id=type31
+## Type=31 (0x1F) - Set parameter to default :id=type31
 ```
-VSCP_TYPE_CONFIGURE_SET_DEFAULT_MODE
+VSCP_TYPE_CONFIGURE_SET_PARAMETER_DEFAULT
 ```
-Set default mode, that is, set the default value for a parameter identified by a 16-bit parameter id.
+Set the default value for a parameter identified by a 16-bit parameter id.
 In most cases this is the same as setting the mode for a parameter to value id zero.

 CLASS1.CONFIGURE, VSCP_TYPE_CONFIGURE_SET_MODE_ACK should be sent by the node after setting the new value.